datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Raster.md

 1. Determine what order we want to plot the bands (We could create a color infrared image using this function if we had an infrared band to work with)
-#this above could be a challenge if i provide spectrometer data with 4 bands instead of just 3 RGB
 2. Adjust the stretch of the image to make it brighter / darker

 The plotRGB function composits three bands together into one producing an image